AliSoftware/OHHTTPStubs/README.md

 ### In Swift

-This example is using the Swift helpers found in `OHHTTPStubsSwift.swift` provided by the `OHHTTPStubs/Swift` subspec
+This example is using the Swift helpers found in `OHHTTPStubsSwift.swift` provided by the `OHHTTPStubs/Swift` subspec.

 ```swift
 stub(isHost("mywebservice.com")) { _ in